hmdmhmd/reza.re/source/_posts/2013-06-14-ubuntu-for-rails-development.markdown

 Setting up Ubuntu for [Ruby on Rails](http://rubyonrails.org) development is very easy.
 Even it's not as easy as installing Rails in Windows, developing Rails in Ubuntu is way better than in Windows.
-I will show you how to build a good environment for Rails development in Ubuntu 13.04 (and work on lower version too).
+I will show you how to build a good environment for Rails development in Ubuntu 13.04 (and work on lower version to).

 <!-- more -->